本ブログは観光業、企業接待、留学生対応等で英語案内が必要ながら、多忙で準備に時間をかけられない方々の為にすぐに使える情報を分かりやすく解説しています。

 - A: First, say “thank you,” and then make one specific wish.

-- Q5: I’m Christian/Muslim.
-Is it okay for me to pray here?
+- Q5: We are Christian/Muslim.
+Is it okay for us to pray here?

 - A: Absolutely.
 Shinto gods are very open-minded.
 They welcome anyone who shows respect to nature, regardless of your personal faith.